Sara-Strasner-401-advanced-javascript/learning-journal/README.md

 - Everyone is a beginner at some point.
 - Don't compare yourself to other people.
 - Prepare to fail.
 That is how you learn.

+### Always maintain a growth mindset.
+You can do it!